The Many Acne-Causing Chemicals Of Cigarettes And Tobacco

 Free radicals in cigarettes cause acne.

 It’s not just the additives that make cigarettes a toxic chemical bombshell.
-It’s also the raw tobacco leaves, grown in contaminated soils, and that leads us to our first villain found in cigarettes – heavy metals such as lead, cadmium, arsenic and aluminium.
+It’s also the raw tobacco leaves, grown in contaminated soils, and that leads us to our first villain – heavy metals such as lead, cadmium, arsenic and aluminium.

 Heavy metals are toxic metals which the body has no use for.
 Most of them are inflammatory villains and professional antioxidant burglars (arsenic, aluminium).
-It starts with the fertilisers used for the fields, which are notoriously unhealthy.
-They contain radioactive sludge, polluted water, and pesticides with arsenic and cadmium as secondary additives.
+It starts with the fertilisers used for the fields, which often feature polluted water and pesticides that contain arsenic and cadmium as secondary additives.

 They even contain radioactive elements, like the polonium-210 used to kill British MI6 agent Alexander Litvinenko back in 2006.
 The tobacco plant absorbs these toxic elements through its roots.